chaintope/glueby/README.md

         $ rails g glueby:contract:block_syncer
         $ rails g glueby:contract:wallet_adapter

-    If you want to use reissuable token or timestamp, you need to do below generators.
+    If you want to use token or timestamp, you need to do below generators.

-        $ rails g glueby:contract:reissuable_token
+        $ rails g glueby:contract:token
         $ rails g glueby:contract:timestamp

     Then, run the migrations.